-Celebrate the new month by reading some of the best HR, leadership, and policy management articles we found over the past couple weeks.
+Anyway, enough about us.
+To keep your HR, leadership and policy management game strong, check out the articles we found over the past couple weeks.

 ✦ ✦ ✦